 I work out five times a week.
 I’m not sharing this fun fact to brag or because there’s a correlation between physical exercise and storytelling.
 I’m telling you this because my exercise routine exposed a huge roadblock in the way that I communicate.

 I go to an exercise studio on the 4th floor of an office building.
 The lobby is tiny with not too much foot traffic.
 The elevators are slow and I usually have a good five minutes of waiting for one to arrive.
 Peter is the front desk associate.
 He’s in his 50’s or 60s and is always smiling and says “Hi, how are you today?”
 In most situations, this question prompts me to launch into a story of how my day has actually been and then inviting a story a return.

 I pride myself on connecting with people that I hardly know.
 I do this with the women at my local post office, my eyebrow waxer, Lyft drivers, Whole Foods employees, etc. I really enjoy getting to know people beyond an exchange of pleasantries.
-Yet somehow, every time I see Anthony, I can’t stop talking about the weather.
+Yet somehow, every time I see Peter, I can’t stop talking about the weather.
 And I don’t even talk about it in an interesting way.
 I usually just say something like, “It’s so nice out today!” or “Ugh this rain!”
 "See you later and stay warm!"
 When I enter that lobby I go into a conversation panic and just default to a topic that 90% of people living in Great Britain choose as their go-to talking point.